jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Main Street are the frontline.
 The ones feeling the pain evolution is supposed to solve.
 We flocked to Wikipedia because it solved frontline problems faster.
 Society's rulebook got in the way.
 The formal education industry ignored and in some ways suppressed an open and free enclyclopedia.
 Despite being given billions in subsidies and being charged with educating society, the industry became antagonists of the Computer Age.

 To continue upgrading education to the Computer Age, Main Street needs to keep going.
 Industrial Age tools are so expensive they're dragging us into miserale lives.
 Student debt in America is estimated to be $1.5 trillion.
 Wikipedia's yearly budget is $65 million.
 We need to keep suporting the protagonists inventing more and better Wikipedias like Skillshare, Brilliant, Khan Academy, Master Class.
-Because there is a Death Star in their way.
-And its player gods who can blow it up.
+There is a Death Star in these protagonists way way, and its player gods who can blow it up.

 Player gods have the political power.
 That's the point of Techvolution.
 Extras march and complain.
 Player gods act and control.
-When player gods follow the majic of new tools, make our lives happier on the frontline, we ignore antagonists, and we blow up his Death Star!
+When player gods follow the majic of new tools, make our lives happier on the frontline, we ignore antagonists, and blow up his Death Star!
 And that's human technological evolution, or what we now call Techvolution.

 Techvolution killed Darth Blockbuster and blew up his Death Star of anti-piracy rules, legislation, and lawsuits against the middle-class.
-The same people who bought billions of DVDs were suddenly thieves in teh eyes of Indsutrial Age antagonists.
-The industry, filled with self-congratulatory and splend banquets and awards shows, bad movies, empty theatres, tax-cheats, sexual predators was calling Main Street the bad guys.
+The same people who bought billions of DVDs were suddenly thieves in the eyes of Indsutrial Age antagonists.
+The industry, filled with self-congratulatory and splend banquets and balls, bad movies, empty theatres, tax-cheats, sexual predators was calling Main Street the bad guys.

 No. The middle-class are rational beings who feel the pain of everyday life.
 We search for better tools that evolve humanity.
-Once Netflix (2005) gave the public internet streaming at a fair price, and made good stories again, the frontline stepped up.
+We had already rejected the dark majic of Blu-ray and HD-DVD, and endured the Death Star attacks as well when using BitTorrents.
+And once Netflix (2008) gave the public internet streaming at a fair price, we proved our superior ethics and morality.

 Look at the graph below.
+Darth Blockbuster can't explain it.
 You'll see the Industrial Age transforming into the Computer Age.
 A huge victory in the game of civilization.
-That's the happy changes player gods and Techvolution can do.
+That's the happy changes protagonists, player gods, and Techvolution can do.

     <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1605_RC01/embed_loader.js"></script>
     <script type="text/javascript">
       trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"Torrent","geo":"US","time":"2004-01-01 2018-11-04"},{"keyword":"Netflix","geo":"US","time":"2004-01-01 2018-11-04"}],"category":0,"property":""}, {"exploreQuery":"date=all&geo=US&q=Torrent,Netflix&hl=en-US","guestPath":"https://trends.google.com:443/trends/embed/"});
     </script>

 During this transformation, I was one of the smucks working for minimum wage at the movie theate, and buying DVDs when I could afford them.
 Like most of Main Street, I got dozens collecting dust somewhere.
 Darth Blockbuster was of course telling us all DVDs were better than streaming.
-I wonder, do you think Darth Blockbuster will buy them back from us?
-Like Sophia, following the rules means little to in the face of the rules of evolution.
+I wonder, do you think the Sith Lord will buy them back?
+I'll talk half-price.

-Now Bittorents aren't dead.
+Notice Bittorents aren't dead.
 While most people don't bother with torrent sites anymore—because Netflix is so much easier—civilization holds torrents in reserve.
-They're there to check and balance the economy in the Computer Age, to be sure Main Street isn't taken advantage of.
+They're there to check and balance the economy in the Computer Age, to be sure Main Street isn't taken advantage of again.
 That's the motivation for this insightful GIF here.

 ![Battle Scene](/img\diagrams\techvolution-battle.png)

-So the middle-class can destroy the Death Star.
+So the middle-class can ignore dark majic and destroy the Death Star.
 But the question isn't just blowing up the few attacking online education and entertainment.
 To bring on the era of mass-collaboration in the Computer Age, we need to transform our entire society.
-And that takes a bit more work.
+And that takes a bit more work to earn that click to convince you to be a player god for Techvolution.

 ## We've Blown Up One Death Star, Now Here's How We Win the War

 So Stargazer, that's how we won a few battles in the fight for the Computer Age.
 It's a battle that made me, and everyone else who write and read Wikipedia, and watch Netflix, happy.
 Because evolving humanity puts smiles on our faces.
 The frequent excuses and rules in the way of evolution are made by those who benefit from old tools.
 They perform dark majic, or use the Death Star, to keep themselves in power.
 But evolution eventually wins out.
+DVDs, and enclyclopedia books tools of the Industrial Age.
+They never had a chance.

 Wikipedia and Netflix were big victories.
 But there's so much more to do.
-Imagine when Main Street uses digital tools and mass-collaboration to solve our agonizing commutes, confusing loan contracts, rising home energy bills.
+Imagine our lives Main Street uses digital tools and mass-collaboration to solve our agonizing commutes, confusing insurance contracts, and rising home energy bills.
 Stargazer, that's a war you must jump into with lightsabers a-blazin', dicing up old evil storm-trooping tools, to supercharge humanity into the Computer Age.

 Note, our lives cut across thousands to millions of problems.
 Thus, our villains are not in a massive group like "the rich" or the "the unions" as old philosophies label.
 Our villains reveal themselves inside thousands of companies, institutions, and organizations of the Industrial Age who fight to keep their version of the Encyclopedia Britannica or DVD alive.

 This is the entire class of middle-men, consultants, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
-Their power is to manage the gates of an Industrial Age technology.
-And to keep us competing to be included in their corporate ladder.
+Their power comes from managing the gates of an Industrial Age technology.
+And to keep us competing to be included in their corporate heirarchy.

-Together, protagonists and extras can overcome these Darth Blockbusters and their Death Stars to bring on the Computer Age.
+Together, protagonists and extras can overcome these antagonists and their dark majic and Death Stars, to bring on the Computer Age.
 I know this is possible because history has proven it.
 Our struggle to upgrade our civilization was fought generations ago with Darth Blockbuster's master: Darth King.

 Darth King ruled atop a huge hierarchy.
 He lived inside palaces, using society's money to host splendid banquets and balls.
 His absolute power was hidden inside the Medieval Age's ruling philosophy of the nobility's "divine right to rule".
-The royal Death Star had the power of life and death in its hands.
+The royal dark majic was corrupted religious believes.
+The noble Death Star had the power of life and death in its hands.

 Slowly, as protagonists invented scientific instruments, books, and guns, the Age of Enlightenment was born.
 With it came values of science, equality, and democracy that turned the people into player gods in the American and French Revolutions.
 These revolutionaries were inspired by the new philosophy of Jean-Jacques Rousseau.

 ![Battle Scene](/img\diagrams\techvolution-battle.png)

-## Freeing Rousseau's Cinderella By Defeating Another Sith Lord, Darth King
+## Freeing Cinderella

 "Player gods are born free, and everywhere they are tricked into being extras."
 Rousseau said that in 1762.
 Actually, he didn't.
 He said "people are born free and everywhere they are in chains."
 But the idea is the same.
-Rousseau was a poor writer who copied sheets of music to make the rent.
-More than 300 years later, he is at last recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.
+Rousseau was a poor writer who copied sheets of music to make his rent.
+More than 300 years later, he is still recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility's many banquets and balls.
 This was the opulence that had Cinderella dreaming her days away as she cleaned a dirty chateau.
 Sadly, unlike the fairy tale, the people didn't have a Fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the nobles' vast libraries, used guns while dying in their wars, and were told to ignore what scientific instruments revealed.
-As extras in the story of civilization, they were excluded from the power of new tools because they believed their beloved Holy Bible said only Darth King had the "divine right to rule."
+As extras in the story of civilization, they were distracted from the power of new tools by dark majic.
+They believed their beloved Holy Bible said only Darth King had the "divine right to rule."

 Rousseau called bullshit.
 In truth, Jesus was a carpenter, a commoner just like any other person.
 Who is anyone to say extras can't live up to their own potential and become player gods?
-Rousseau believed that books, guns, and scientific instruments should liberate the extras who were only in chains for the happiness of con artists.
+Like a true majician, Rousseau made people understand that books, guns, and scientific instruments should liberate the extras who were only in chains for the happiness of con artists; dark majicians.
 The self-proclaimed "divine nobility" didn't like hearing that.
 This powerful self-protecting community declared Rousseau a banquet-pooper, a rule breaker, and chased him out of Switzerland, France, and England.
 Maybe that's why Rousseau rented instead of owned.

 It didn't matter.
 The nobility was in the dying days of their Medieval Age ruling philosophy.
 Starting in 1776, within Rousseau's lifetime, Darth King started to face the music when the American people started a revolution.
 One year after Rousseau died, the French had their own revolution in 1789.
 And on it went from country to country because Rousseau, and others like him, made the extras realize they should become player gods in a country "of the people, for the people, by the people."
 Cinderella soon forgot about the fancy ball, and instead sung the music of freedom in a choir of equals, that sounded something like this: